Bursts and Triggers: Socially-Driven Activity in Open-Source Co-Editing Networks: Introduction

 The presence of such collective dynamics in other types of human behavioral data raises the question whether similar forms of social influence drive temporal activity patterns of developers in OSS communities.
 Moreover, if such a collective phenomenon exists, it is interesting to study which type of interactions between developers mediate the underlying social influence, and whether it can lead to \emph{activity cascades} that propagate through the time-evolving collaboration network of OSS communities (see Figure~\ref{fig:infographics}).
 Understanding the mechanisms behind such activity cascades could provide insights into how distributed teams self-organize and how individual actions influence collective behavior.
 Moreover, discovering social mechanisms that trigger developer activity can shed light on the question why some developers leave a project, possibly informing the development of methods to predict developer churn or retention.
 To the best of our knowledge these questions have not been studied in the context of collaborative software engineering, which constitutes the research gap that is addressed by our work.

 \paragraph{Research Questions and Hypotheses} Closing this gap, our work is guided by three primary research questions:

 \textbf{RQ1: Do commit activities of developers in OSS communities exhibit bursty patterns?} We hypothesize that the inter-event time distributions of commits in OSS projects exhibit a bursty pattern, indicating that developer contributions are not independent events.
-The presence of such a pattern--and thus the deviation from a Poissonian distribution-- indicates the presence of memory (i.e. the action of one developer influencing future actions of the \emph{same} developer) and/or social influence (i.e. the action of one developer influencing future actions of other developers).
+The presence of such a pattern, and thus the deviation from a Poissonian distribution, indicates the presence of memory (i.e. the action of one developer influencing future actions of the \emph{same} developer) and/or social influence (i.e. the action of one developer influencing future actions of other developers).

 \textbf{RQ2: Do activity cascades propagate along co-editing networks?} Beyond memory effects, we hypothesize that a possible explanation for the presence of bursty activity patterns is social influence that is mediated via co-editing networks.
 This assumes a social mechanism where developers are likely to exhibit a higher level of activity shortly after their code has been edited by other developers.
-We further investigate whether this social influence transitively expands into activity cascades that propagate through the co-editing network, further driving the collective dynamics.
+We further investigate whether this social influence transitively expands into activity cascades that propagate through the co-editing network.

 \textbf{RQ3: Can the presence of activity cascades inform developer churn prediction?} We finally hypothesize that the social mechanism behind developer activity patterns studied in {\bf RQ2} can enhance our ability to forecast which developers are likely to leave a project.
 This is based on the assumption that a lack of activity in the neighborhood of a given developer, and the resulting lack of social influence triggering future contributions, can ultimatively make it more likely that the developer leaves the project.